tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-24-kubernetes-pod-to-node-communication-loss.markdown

 ---

 This post goes over what happens if we misconfigure `etcd` and `flannel` to use the same network (e.g., "10.252.61.0/16") as the infrastructure (e.g., "10.252.158.72" node).
-This newbie mistake is rare but very perplexing and this post shows to troubleshoot it with `busybox` container.
+This newbie mistake is rare but very perplexing and this post shows how to troubleshoot it with `busybox` container.

 ### Problem symptoms